 The church held its first regular service on March 6, 1870—the same day the Minnesota State Legislature made Duluth a city.
 The facility’s basement held a large lecture room that was used for Sunday School and other functions, including a fundraiser to outfit the educational facility while the building was still under construction.
 Over two hundred “ladies and gentlemen” gathered to donate cash and dine on such delicacies as oysters and ice cream.
 In its early years the lecture room was also the home of Duluth’s Union Sabbath School, which offered classes to Christians of all denominations.

-After the Presbyterians moved into their new church (designed by Traphagen and Fitzpatrick) diagonally across Second Street in 1891, the 1870 building served as home for other congregations.
+After the First Presbyterian congregation moved diagonally across the street into a new church in 1891, the 1870 building became home of other congregations.
 From 1891 to 1923 it hosted the congregation of St. Anthony of Padua, a Roman Catholic church founded by German immigrants.
-It next became the Finnish Evangelical Lutheran Church (which later changed its name to Messiah Lutheran Church) from 1923 to 1970.
+It next became the Finnish Evangelical Lutheran Church, which later changed its name to Messiah Lutheran Church, from 1923 to 1970.
 The building was demolished the following year, its one hundredth anniversary.
 The lot the church stood on now provides parking space for the Rainbow Senior Center at Tri Tower Apartments.